Cassini-chris/OlympicGames/README.md

 # OlympicGames
 Analytics Use Case of Olympic Participants

-# This repository contains code for analyzing data on Olympic Games participants, focusing on age and sex distribution.
+#### This repository contains code for analyzing data on Olympic Games participants, focusing on age and sex distribution.

 ### Data Source:

-The code expects a CSV file named uff.csv containing data on Olympic participants.
+The code expects a CSV file containing data on Olympic participants.
 The format of the data is not explicitly specified, but it should include columns for:

 year: Year of the Olympic Games (integer)
 medal: Medal awarded (string, e.g., "Gold", "Silver", "Bronze", or "NA")